arnegue/NMEA-Seatalk-Multiplexer/README.md

 ## Installation

 To install this project you need a python-interpreter which support asynchronous programming.
-This should be working with Python >= 3.6.
+This should be working with Python >= 3.5.
+But take a look at curio's dependencies!
 Right now there is no wheel package available.
 Usually you could install it with `python3.<version> -m pip install nmea_seatalk_multiplexer.<package_version>.whl`

-Right now though you need to copy theses project files to your target-machine and install the packages in [Dependencies](#Dependencies).
+Right now though you need to copy theses project files to your target-machine and install the packages mentioned in [Dependencies](#Dependencies).
 Then start it as mentioned in [Invocation](#Invocation).

 ## Dependencies

 Also mentioned in `setup.py`:

-* curio >=1.0
+* curio >=1.0 (note comment from above, that newest curio-version needs Python 3.7)
 * contextvars (site-dependency of curio)
 * pyserial